mdreveton/metric-dimension-relaxed/README.md

-Code for the paper Reducing Sensor Requirements by Relaxing the Network Metric Dimension
+Code to reproduce the results of the paper 'Reducing Sensor Requirements by Relaxing the Network Metric Dimension'

 experiments.py : file to run the experiments of Section 4